 Additionally, we have posted lots of additional material on the Canvas site such as prospectuses, research reports, and background materials on topics including Activism, Private Equity and Venture Capital.
-These are posted as an "FYI" for those that are interested, unless we explicitly state that you should focus on a specific document for class and we will post in "Documents for Class."
+These are posted as an "FYI" for those that are interested, unless we explicitly state that you should focus on a specific document for class and we will post that in "Documents for Class."

-The following is an illustrative screenshot from this Fall's FNCE 883 course:
+The following is an illustrative screenshot from last Spring's Canvas site: